hypcn/axe/README.md

 ## ObservableSink

-Log messages to an [Rxjs]() observable, so they can be easily consumed elsewhere in the application.
+Log messages to an [RxJS](https://github.com/ReactiveX/rxjs) observable, so they can be easily consumed elsewhere in the application.

+> Note: RxJS is a peer dependency of Axe, and must be installed separately.

 Example: